City Canal: Commercial failure

+Dock

 The company bought it mainly to prevent it from falling into other hands.
 Proposals for collier docks immediately south of the City Canal, and the opening of the St Katharine Docks in 1828, had heightened the company's awareness of the threat represented by other dock interests.
 They added a timber dock to the south of the canal in 1832–3, the last major building work at the docks for 20 years.

 Some 30 years later (1866–70), in a scheme managed by engineer Sir John Hawkshaw, the canal was enlarged, the entrances were widened, and the complex was renamed the South West India Dock, later known as South Dock.

 In 1926 it was decided that the South Dock should be connected to the West India import and export docks and to the Millwall Dock.
 The developments - a new South Dock east entrance lock and three passages to link the Millwall, South, Export and Import Docks - were divided into four contracts, and were completed in 1931 at a final cost of £1,311,981 for the dock works, considerably improving access to the docks.